Workers Compensation Lawyer in Greenville

 Let’s say you were injured in a workplace accident and sought medical treatment.
 Since then, you’ve reported the accident to your employer, exactly as you were supposed to.
 So how do you go about filing a formal worker’ comp claim and why would you want to?
 The good news is that employees do not have to file such claims on their own.
 The reason is that employers are supposed to report the accident and handle and eventually pay your claim.
 However, this may not always happen.
 For one thing, employers may fail to report your claim as required.
 For another, your claim may be denied or you may believe the amount you were paid is incorrect or fails to compensate you properly for your injuries.

 In each of these cases, it may make sense to file a claim on your own before the state Workers’ Compensation Commission.
 To do this, you will need to submit what’s known as a Form 50 or Form 52.
-This can be a complicated process and is thankfully something that a skilled Greenville, SC workers compensation lawyer can assist with.
-A workers comp attorney can also help if you claim has been denied.
+This can be a complicated process and is thankfully something that a skilled Greenville, SC workers comp lawyer can assist with.
+A workers comp lawyer can also help if you claim has been denied.

 What workers comp benefits are you entitled to?